 Designed as a thorough and enduring reference work for all engaged in the study of the Bible and the ancient Near East, it provides reliable access to a broad, balanced, and representative collection of Ancient Near Eastern texts that have an impact on the interpretation of the Bible.
 Each entry includes an introduction to the text, an authoritative translation, commentary, and bibliographic references.

-The online version is based on the substantial three-volume work and will be updated with the fourth volume, currently planned for publication in 2016.
+The online version is based on the substantial three-volume work and was updated with the fourth volume, which published in 2016.

-The Context of Scripture is also available in print, visit
+The Context of Scripture is also available in print, click here for more information.

 General Editor William W. Hallo.
 Associate Editor K. Lawson Younger, Jr.